How To Paddle A Kayak: The Complete Guide

 The Forward Stroke

-As you can probably imagine, the forward stroke is the first one you're going to learn because it's what you'll use the most.
-The forward stroke is how you propel your kayak "forward" as the name suggests.
-When learning the forward stroke, it is important to remember that with all these paddle strokes you should strive to use your torso and core - not your arms.
-Sure, your arms will help out - but don't make them do all the work.
+As you can imagine, the forward stroke is the first you'll learn because it's what you'll use the most.
+The forward stroke is how you propel your kayak "forward," as the name suggests.
+When learning the forward stroke, it is essential to remember that with all these paddle strokes, you should strive to use your torso and core - not your arms.
+Sure, your arms will help but don't make them do all the work.
 Your torso is much stronger.
 Let it do the heavy lifting.

-With that said, there are three phases of the forward stroke: The catch phase, power phase, and release phase.
-In the catch phase, you will wind your torso back and put your blade forward in the water.
-Try to insert the blade up towards your feet - the further down you can initiate the catch phase, the more power will be generated in the next phase.
+With that said, there are three phases of the forward stroke: The catch phase, the power phase, and the release phase.
+In the catch phase, you will rewind your torso and put your blade in the water.
+Try to insert the blade towards your feet - the further down you can initiate the catch phase, the more power will be generated in the next phase.

 Once you've inserted your blade, it's time to initiate the power phase.
-Rotate your torso back past the starting position, pulling the water with you.
+Rotate your torso past the starting position, pulling the water with you.
 The blade should end up behind you at this point.
 You'll want to focus on pushing your other hand forward as you pull back.
-This mental cue will help you generate greater efficiency.
-Finally, you can initiate the release phase - where you pull the blade (now behind you) out of the water and begin the catch phase on the other side of your body.
+This mental cue will help you generate more significant efficiency.
+Finally, you can initiate the release phase - pulling the blade (now behind you) out of the water and beginning the catch phase on the other side of your body.

 The Reverse Stroke

-Now that you have a better understanding of the forward stroke, let's talk about the opposite movement - the reverse stroke.
-You can already surmise that this is the stroke you'll use to bring your kayak to a stop or to reverse direction altogether.
+Now that you better understand the forward stroke let's talk about the opposite movement - the reverse stroke.
+You can already surmise that this is the stroke you'll use to stop your kayak or reverse direction altogether.
 And now that you know the forward stroke, you know that the three phases will just be reversed:

 Simple enough, right?
-Let's talk about some more advanced strokes you can add to your arsenal.
+Let's discuss some more advanced strokes you can add to your arsenal.

 The Sweep Stroke

 Start with the catch phase.
-Stick your blade up near your feet on the side opposite you want to turn.
+Stick your blade near your feet on the side opposite you want to turn.
 For example, if you're seeking a right-hand turn, you'll initiate the catch phase on the left side.
 The turn phase is where you begin the sweeping motion.
 Create a wide arc back towards the turn of the boat.
-The key here is to create a wide arc - whereas you draw your paddle straight back with a forward stroke, you should draw your paddle in an arc towards the stern of your kayak.
+The key here is to create a wide arc - whereas you draw your paddle straight back with a forward stroke, you should pull your paddle in an arc towards the stern of your kayak.
 The release phase should be initiated once your paddle blade reaches the hull behind your cockpit.
 Slice your blade out of the water and get right back into the catch phase if necessary.
+Remember that, depending on the size of your kayak, you’ll need to adjust how early or late you turn.

 The Draw Stroke

-Last but not least, we've got the draw stroke.
+Last but not least, we've got the drawstroke.
 This is a way to move your kayak sideways - without turning.
-You'll move in a straight line either left or right.
-This stroke will be your bread and butter for pulling yourself into a friend's boat or intro a dock.
+You'll move in a straight line, either left or right.
+This stroke will be your bread and butter for pulling yourself into a friend's boat or a dock.

 Start by rotating your grip on the paddle.
-It should be oriented such that the blade is now horizontal to the surface of the water.
+It should be oriented so the blade is horizontal to the water's surface.
 Then, you can reach your blade about 2' away from you and touch the tip into the water.
-You'll notice that your paddle shaft is angled about 45 degrees from the water surface.
+You'll notice that your paddle shaft is angled about 45 degrees from the water's surface.
 Using your lower hand, pull the water towards you.
-Once your paddle blade is just about to touch your kayak, release and initiate another stroke if necessary.
+Once your paddle blade is about to touch your kayak, release and initiate another stroke if necessary.

 Final Thoughts On How To Paddle A Kayak

-There you have it - how to paddle a kayak with great efficiency and power.
+There you have it - how to paddle a kayak with excellent efficiency and power.
 It's not as complicated as it may seem, but there are a few things you need to know before getting started.
-And now that you're aware of them, you're ready to hit the open water and enjoy all the bliss and excitement it has to offer!
+And now that you're aware of them, you're ready to hit the open water and enjoy all the bliss and excitement it offers!

 If you still need to get all your kayak gear, don't worry - the folks here at OutdoorPlay have you covered.
-As lifelong paddlers ourselves, we know exactly what makes or breaks your time on the water.
+As lifelong paddlers, we know exactly what makes or breaks your time on the water.
 And we've carefully vetted and curated the products on our site to help you make the most of each adventure you set out on.
-From clothing to safety equipment, to actual kayaks for sale - we've got it all.
+We've got everything from clothing to safety equipment to actual kayaks for sale.

 So, what are you waiting for?
 Get all your essentials today and enjoy your next trip to the water in style, safety, and convenience!